Purpose of the Whistleblower Policy

 - Other Compliance Matters

-For concerns about illegal or fraudulent practices or violations of University policy not involving financial or accounting matters, individuals may file a complaint with the Special Assistant to the President for Legal Affairs or the Vice President for Finance & Administration.
+For concerns about illegal or fraudulent practices or violations of University policy not involving financial or accounting matters, individuals may file a complaint with the Senior Advisor to the President or the Vice President for Finance & Administration.

 The University will protect any individual who submits a report in good faith through one of the aforementioned procedures from intimidation, harassment, discrimination or other retaliation of any form, including retaliation in employment practices.
 Without limiting the preceding sentence, the University will not discharge, demote, suspend, threaten, or retaliate in any manner against such an individual based upon the actions of such individual with respect to his or her good faith reporting, or participation in the investigation of any reported complaints.